 Fig. 5.
-Comparative statistical analysis of log-transformed local and remote ping times: histograms and quantile-quantile plots

-Our analysis commenced with the extraction of network delay data, specifically focusing on the average local (local_avg) and remote (remote_avg) delays.
-The dataset comprised measurements from numerous nodes within a distributed network, aiming to capture a comprehensive representation of delay variations.
-To scrutinize the distribution of these delay metrics, we employed logarithmic transformation (figure 5), a technique that facilitates the comparison of empirical data distributions with the log-normal model.
+Comparative statistical analysis of log-transformed local and remote ping times: histograms and quantile-quantile plots within a distributed network, aiming to capture a comprehensive representation of delay variations.
+To scrutinize the distribution of these delay metrics, we employed logarithmic transformation (Fig. 5), a technique that facilitates the comparison of empirical data distributions with the log-normal model.